hinayatali9/BigDataBowl2024/README.md

-# Where'd He Go?
-A Positional Evaluation of Tackling
+# Every Step You Take: Measuring A Defender's Moves

 ### University of Toronto Sports Analytics Student Group